24

 Exec Director

-Signs off on Tier 1 campaigns.
+Signs off on Housewide campaigns.
 Escalation point for red-light capacity conflicts.
 Final authority.

 Accountability